Fan activism

-Fan activism is the efforts of a fan community to raise awareness of social concerns or otherwise support the ideals expressed by objects of the fandom.
+Fan activism is the effort of a fan community to raise awareness of social concerns or otherwise support the ideals expressed by objects of the fandom.
 The rise of fan activism has been attributed to the emergence of new media.
 A 2012 quantitative study by Kahne, Feezell, and Lee suggests that there may be a statistically significant relationship between youths' participation in interest-driven activities online and their civic engagement later on in life.